Verna-Earth/interview-coding-challenge-1/bullet/README.md

 # Bullet

 ## Guide
-A simple webapp implementing a Bullet Journal
+A simple webapp implementing a Bullet Journal.

+Uses CubDB as the datastore.

 ## How to run
 To start your Phoenix server: